-The Colosseum is one of the most popular monuments in Rome (and the whole world) and every day it receives thousands of visitors eager to know its galleries, its intricacies, and its spectacular stands.
+The Colosseum is one of the most popular monuments in Rome (and the whole world) and every day it receives thousands of visitors eager to see its galleries, its intricacies and its spectacular stands.

-Getting your tickets for the Colosseum is easy, there is a quite varied offer on the Internet (I 100% recommend you to avoid going through the long queues at the ticket offices) and unfortunately, it is difficult to find discounts and practically impossible to find free tickets.
+Getting tickets for the Colosseum is easy, there is quite a varied offer on the internet (I recommend you to avoid 100% to go through the long queues at the ticket offices) and unfortunately, it is difficult to find discounts and practically impossible to find free tickets.

-Certain groups are entitled to get free or reduced-price tickets.
-This is, broadly speaking, the list of people who could benefit from discounts:
+There are certain groups that are entitled to free or reduced price tickets.
+This is, in general terms, the list of people who could benefit from discounts:

-- Teachers specializing in History of Art who accompany a group can also check if they are entitled to free or reduced-price tickets.
+- Teachers specialized in History of Art accompanying a group can also check if they are entitled to free or reduced price tickets.

-- Disabled persons and accompanying persons who benefit from health and social services.
+- Disabled persons and their accompanying members of the health and social services.

-- Official guides and tourist interpreters from the EU who are in the course of their professional activity.
+- Official guides and tourist interpreters of the EU who are exercising their professional activity.

-- Art history and secondary school teachers who are properly accredited.
+- Teachers of Art History and secondary school teachers who are properly accredited.

-- Teachers and students of Architecture, Conservation of cultural heritage, Educational sciences and Literature or literary subjects with archaeological or art-historical direction.
+- Teachers and students of Architecture, Conservation of Cultural Heritage, Educational Sciences and Literature or literary subjects with archaeological or historical-artistic direction.

 Children under 18 years of age will not have to pay the full rate when purchasing their tickets to the Colosseum.
 However, they must always be accompanied by an adult.